NeighborFood/NeighborFoodAndroid/summaries/week5.md

 I had too many bugs with android studio (with the emulator), I spent too much time debugging and waiting for the emulator to launch and I was not able to finish the testing part.

 ## Yassine
+This week I worked on designing the DB.
+Time estimates were OK.
+I spent most of the time deciding the architecture and choosing the most suitable design patters for our case.
+I produced code and some tests ( the high level abstractions and the firestore implementation) but for some reason my build fails due to duplicate classes error.
+I spent a lot of time trying to fix it or go around it but I couldn’t so I wasn’t able to merge my work into main.
+I reviewed the PR of Ellior, but I wasn't able to review the PR of Raed due to some weird behavior from github.

 ## Overall team